danielbradley/Extract/README.md

 'strlen' is used to find the length of a string, and 'stpcpy' is used to concatenate a prefix, pattern, and suffix to create the appropriate line delimiter for either Markdown or MaxText.

 ```main.c
 #include <curl/curl.h>
 ```

+This header is included to provide access to the 'curl' related functions 'curl_global_init',
+'curl_global_cleanup',
+'curl_easy_init',
+'curl_easy_escape',
+'curl_easy_setopt',
+'curl_easy_perform',
+'curl_easy_cleanup', and
+'curl_free';
+which are used to call the 'spgen' webservice in order to translate any 'spgen' specifications into SQL statements.

+In the future,
+once 'spgen' as implemented as a command line executable, this dependency will be removed and extract will instead be called locally.

 ### Defined types and values